-Figure 2-4.
-Nonpolymer PFAS subclasses discussed in this document.
+Figure 2-5.
+Examples of some nonpolymer PFAS subclasses discussed in this document.

 Source: Adapted with permission from Buck, R.C., J. Franklin, U. Berger, J. M. Conder, I. T. Cousins, P. de Voogt, A. A. Jensen, K. Kannan, S. A. Mabury, and S. P. van Leeuwenet.
 2011.
 “Perfluoroalkyl and Polyfluoroalkyl Substances in the Environment: Terminology, Classification, and Origins.”
 Integrated Environmental Assessment and Management, 7:513-541.
 Open access.
 Copyright 2011 SETAC. http://dx.doi.org/10.1002/ieam.258